Visit Attractions near This Hotel in Downtown Saskatoon

-This museum features a range of exhibits that illustrate Canada's history and cultural heritage.
+This museum features a range of exhibits that illustrate Canada's Ukrainian history and cultural heritage.

 Phone: +1 (306) 244-3800

-A must-see for any visitor interested in Native American culture and history, this attraction explores the heritage of the Northern Plains Indians.
-Highlights include an archeological excavation and an interpretive center.
+Wanuskewin Heritage Park explores the history and culture of the Northern Plains Indians.
+Highlights include an archeological excavation and an interpretive centre.

 Phone: +1 (306) 931-6767